-Yin is an increasingly popular style of yoga.
+Yin yoga is increasingly popular.
+But what is Yin yoga?
 What is it that so many people are finding so powerful about it?
 Why is Yin yoga so very helpful in our busy, stressful lives?

 In Yin yoga, we don’t seek a strong sensation of muscular stretch.
 There is no need for effort, trying harder to push the body’s limitations a bit further.
 Instead we relax into the position and allow gravity to do the work for us.
 By keeping muscles relaxed we give fascia the opportunity to be stimulated to grow stronger.
 The fascial tissues need gentler pressures applied for longer periods of time.